careyestes/accessibility-blog/posts/universally-good-v-good-enough.md

 My son was born a month later, and in an effort to make room in our house, I had started building an out-building, a shop of my own, back in March.
 I had most of it completed in January when Jim and my mom arrived to see our new kid.

 Jim could barely walk.
 Trips around the hospital with him terrified me, because he walked as though any minute he could collapse.
 Amongst the whirlwind of the newborn, Jim pulled me aside and asked if we could leave to go see the building I had made.
 After my initial brush off of this request, thinking he was only trying to placate me, he asked again with more intention if he could see the building.
 Noticing his candor, I decided to accommodate.
-We needed to re-up some supplies from the house anyway, so Jim and I began our trek home and ultimately, the shed.
+We needed to re-up some supplies from the house anyway, so Jim and I began our trek home and ultimately, the shop.

-There were still lots of large mud clods and loose dirt and material around the walkway lining up to the entry of the shed.
+There were still lots of large mud clods and loose dirt and material around the walkway lining up to the entry of the shop.
 Jim struggled with those, shaky and ill footed, every step seemed like it was set for a certain ER visit, but with the unflinching determination I had seen throughout our life together, as he struggled and fought to overcome problems to find solutions, he did the same now, for walking.
 Something that had come so easily just a few years prior.

-He made his way to the doorway and into the shed.
+He made his way to the doorway and into the shop.
 On one wall was the electrical panel I had installed and another were two saw tables I had built custom, one for a mitre saw, the other for a table saw.

 He walked to the center of the room, looked up at the ceiling joists, which I struggled with the bird’s mouth on, over to the eave, which I had put the drip edge on prematurely, and down to the slab, which I had gone a little too thin in some areas and wasn't able to smooth out properly.

-I didn't realize how self conscious I was about my work, or how much I wanted his nod of approval until that moment, standing in a 30 square foot shed, built by an amateur, awaiting a response from his mentor.
+I didn't realize how self conscious I was about my work, or how much I wanted his nod of approval until that moment, standing in a 30 square foot shop, built by an amateur, awaiting a response from his mentor.

 That was January.